-When women were surrounded by their mothers, grandmothers, sisters and aunts during and after birth, the secrets to lifting without pain and tightening the pelvic floor up were passed along.
+When women were surrounded by their mothers, grandmothers, sisters, and aunts during and after birth, the secrets to lifting without pain and tightening the pelvic floor up were passed along.
 I don’t know how people cope with these issues in other generations or cultures that are more distant.
 But I do know that now there is help!

-Physical therapy is one of the safest and most cost effective ways to restore quality of life.
+Physical therapy is one of the safest and most cost-effective ways to restore quality of life.
 It might just help answer those lingering questions of, “what just happened to my body?”

 About the author:

 Dr. Jessica Chavez-Kline earned a Bachelor of Fine Arts in Dance at The Boston Conservatory and later earned a Doctor of Physical Therapy degree from The University of Miami.
 She has worked in a wide variety of settings from the Critical Care Unit to Outpatient private practice.
 With extensive training in many styles and forms of yoga, pilates, and dance, she regularly uses yoga and other forms of fitness and mindfulness practices as therapeutic modalities.
-As an instructor, she brings evidence informed and anatomically sound voice to her movement classes.
+As an instructor, she brings evidence-informed and anatomically sound voices to her movement classes.
 Dr. Chavez-Kline focuses her time and energy on making it possible for people at all stages of life to “feel well,” with a special interest in Women’s/Pelvic Health.
 With this goal in mind, she is happy to be part of the team at Anchor Wellness.

 Contact Anchor Wellness Center